• Skip to main content

 • Lemon juice: Freshly squeezed lemon juice is key for that bright, tangy flavor.
 Adding a bit of lemon zest can enhance the citrus flavor even more.

-1. Heat the oil and butter in a large skillet over medium heat.
-Add the chopped yellow onion and cook until translucent, about 3 minutes.
+1. Sauté the aromatics: Heat the oil and butter in a large skillet over medium heat.
+Add the chopped onion and cook until softened and translucent, about 3 minutes.

-2. Stir in the orzo, minced garlic, Italian seasoning, onion powder, garlic powder, salt, and black pepper.
-Cook for 2 minutes, toasting the orzo until it is lightly brown and the spices are fragrant.
+1. Toast the orzo and seasonings: Stir in the orzo, garlic, Italian seasoning, onion powder, garlic powder, salt, and pepper.
+Cook for 1-2 minutes, stirring frequently, until the orzo is lightly toasted and fragrant.
+Tip: Don't skip this step-it adds flavor and helps prevent the orzo from getting mushy.

-3. Pour in 3 cups of chicken stock, heavy whipping cream, and lemon juice.
+1. Add liquids and greens: Pour in the chicken stock, cream, and lemon juice.
 Add the chopped kale.
-Bring the mixture to a boil over high heat, then reduce to medium and simmer for 8-10 minutes until the orzo is tender and the liquid has reduced.
+Bring to a boil, then reduce the heat to medium and simmer.

 A skillet is full of lemon chicken orzo pasta, garnished with sliced cherry tomatoes and basil.